Getting "Zero Click" Remote Code Execution in Mycroft AI vocal assistant

 Not yet.
 I found out that I can trigger skills remotely and that is possible to execute commands on a remote machine convincing the user to install a malicious skill.
 I may have enough to submit a vulnerability report.
 But maybe I can do a bit better…

-We know that Mycroft has some default skills like open that will open an application and others that are whitelisted but not installed.
-Reading through to the list, I found a really interesting skill called skill-autogui, whose description says Manipulate your mouse and keyboard with Mycroft.
-We got it!
+that will open an application and others that are whitelisted but not installed.
+Reading through to the list, I found a really interesting skill called skill-autogui

 Let’s try to combine everything we found so far into a PoC: